Patbox/polymer/docs/polymer-core/items.md

 You can also force item's mining speed to be calculated server side (which happens by default to every PolymerItem).

-Only thing you need to do is just listening to `BlockHelper.SERVER_SIDE_MINING_CHECK` event.
+Only thing you need to do is just listening to `PolymerBlockUtils.SERVER_SIDE_MINING_CHECK` event.

 Example use:
 ```